-At 31 December 2011 agents held, on the Company's behalf, repossessed collateral of £5,623k (2010 £4,449k) in respect of defaulted debt.
+At 31 December 2012 agents held, on the Company's behalf, repossessed collateral of £4,950k (2011 £5,623k) in respect of defaulted debt.
 The Company does not take physical possession of any collateral, instead it uses agents to realise the collateral's value as soon as practicable, usually at auction, to settle indebtedness.
-Any surplus funds are then returned to the borrower or are otherwise dealt with in accordance with appropriate insolvency regulations.
+Any surplus funds are then returned to the customer or are otherwise dealt with in accordance with appropriate insolvency regulations.